 The feedback received through the consultation process has been collected into a report by One World Inc., who was contracted by the City to facilitate and take notes at each of the consultation sessions.

-A copy of the report can be found here: Consultation Report (PDF 1MB).
+A copy of the report can be found here: Consultation Report (alternative format).

 The report attempts to capture accurately what was heard through the consultation process.
 It does not reflect the opinion of either One World Inc. or the City of Ottawa.